Two-Year Master’s Degree Programs

 The broad objective of the two-year M.F. program is realized by requiring a multidisciplinary suite of formal course work coupled with a progressive synthesis of knowledge in a significant project.
 Course work is supplemented through an array of local, regional, national, and international field trips to witness the practice of forestry in diverse settings.
 Real-world professional experience is provided through the Yale Forest and summer internships at a wide variety of resource management and policy organizations.
 Opportunities to engage in discussion with forest leaders are provided through workshops, meetings with visiting speakers of national and international repute, and involvement in the School’s programs such as the Global Institute of Sustainable Forestry, the Forests Dialogue, the Tropical Resources Institute, and the Urban Resources Initiative.

 The teaching objectives of the M.F. program are (1) to integrate knowledge about forests, natural resources, and society to form a sound basis for making management decisions; (2) to provide electives and other educational opportunities to specialize by focusing on a particular land use or management issue concerning forest ecosystem management; and (3) to provide opportunities for independent problem solving, critical thinking, and self-development.
 Students take a mixture of natural, social, and quantitative science courses, culminating in the second year with courses in integrated resource management and leadership.
-Flexibility in the choice of courses within the core curriculum as well as choice of electives allows each student to tailor his or her program to a desired specialization.
+Flexibility in the choice of courses within the core curriculum as well as choice of electives allows each student to tailor the program to a desired specialization.
 Sample specializations have included community development and social forestry; protected areas management; extension and education; consulting forestry; business; watershed health and restoration; tropical forest management; agroforestry; and industrial forest management.

 Master of Environmental Science/Master of Forest Science